ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/registering/index.md

 As an ethereum.org contributor looking to receive funding during a funding round, there are a couple things you'll need to do **before round allocations begin**:

 1. Creating a "project" for yourself
-1. Applying to the funding round
+1. Applying to a funding round

 ## Step 1: Creating a "project" for yourself {#step-1}